cher-ning/cndgrocers/README.md

 ## Data

-Please download the data as CSV files [here](https://jacobfilipp.com/hammer/)
+Please download the data as CSV files [here](https://jacobfilipp.com/hammer/), then unzip the files into `data/raw_data`.

 ## File Structure